RTS2013/RTS/newReadMe.md

   * This way would play out better if the resources were single resource plots that a player could decide to bypass instead of "waisting" there time.

+  * Maybe you can't tell from looking at a resource what it is.
+You have to do a "test mine".  "does this suck"???

 Mutant path:

   * METAL